 Tryouts Main Page

 The competitive program of Real Colorado is committed to empowering each student – athlete with the skills to reach their greatest soccer potential.
 Our staff recognizes that each player has a unique set of attributes and goals.
 Our objective as a coaching staff is to accurately evaluate the ability of each player and to place them on a team that will promote their greatest development.
 We also offer a pre-season tryout camp to better prepare each child for the tryout experience.
-Tryout guides located at the bottom of this page!
+Tryout guides will be located at the bottom of this page once they are available!

-All players who wish to participate on a Real Colorado team should attend a scheduled try-out session.
-For current Real players, the formal try-out session is a small tool used in team placement.
+For current U11 – U18 Real competitive players, the end of year tryout is no longer a tool used in determining the placement of our players.
 Players are evaluated at trainings and matches throughout the year by their team coach and other Real staff coaches.
+For new 2016 U11’s, the tryouts will be a factor in the placement, but season performance during the season in games and trainings will also be significantly considered.
 Real coaches will have made a comprehensive evaluation of current players prior to try-outs.
 Some of the criteria used in the evaluation process include:

 - Club or team played on for the previous season

 - Work rate